-We have evaluated these state and federal privacy, data protection, and artificial intelligence laws, and believe we are currently in compliance in all material respects with those that are in effect.
+We have evaluated these state and federal privacy and data protection laws, and believe we are currently in compliance in all material respects with those that are in effect.
 Going forward, however, the changes introduced by additional state privacy laws and other similar regulations enacted by other jurisdictions, will subject the Company to additional costs and complexity of compliance, by requiring, among other things, changes to the Company's security systems, policies, procedures and practices.
 In addition, a violation by the Company of the new privacy obligations could expose us to fines and other penalties.